fugu-chop/launch_school/daily_logs/5_daily_log_jan2021.md

 __*Thoughts*__<br/>
 I've finally covered off reading through the material for the written test component.
 After finishing off the last two exercise modules, I can start on the practice problems and start typing out my answers.
 There's a few things I know I'm still fuzzy on:
+  - Core definitions
   - Method access control
+  - Instance methods
   - super
   - Inheritance
   - Attributes and State
   - Lexical scope

+##### 28/01/21 (Thu)
+__*Concepts covered*__<br/>
+- Revision
+  - OOP Exercises

+__*Time spent*__<br/>
+124 minutes

+__*Thoughts*__<br/>
+I didn't get to do the second round of revisions of unclear topics.
+Some of the exercises were pretty hairy - especially some of the edge cases around method access control, exception handling and variable shadowing when there are two instances of the same local variable in a method.